A neurologist describes what bulbar-onset ALS tongue twitching actually looks like.

 If you’re scared that you might have bulbar-onset ALS because you see your tongue twitching when you look at it in the mirror, you may be shocked at what you’re about to find out.

-For this article about what tongue twitching in bulbar-onset ALS really looks like, I consulted with Anthony P. Geraci, MD, associate professor of neurology at Donald & Barbara Zucker School of Medicine in New York.
+For the topic of what tongue twitching in bulbar-onset ALS really looks like, the expert source is Anthony P. Geraci, MD, associate professor of neurology at Donald & Barbara Zucker School of Medicine in New York.

 Dr. Geraci explains, “Twitching of the tongue is a tricky subject, and that is because the vast majority of people who think their tongue is twitching are actually experiencing something else with their tongue, which could include: